Pharmacist

 What can I do if the pharmacy gave me expired SPRIX® (ketorolac tromethamine)?

-Asked by Lori over 10 years ago
+Asked by Lori about 11 years ago

 Hi, I went to the clinic a little under 3 months ago to get my first set of birthcontrol, but I just noticed the last package has a sticker over the expiration date which says may 14, but the one on the sticker says may 31st.
 Is it safe to take?

-Asked by Tawny almost 10 years ago
+Asked by Tawny over 10 years ago

 I'm going to study to become a Pharmacist.
 Do you have any advises for me?
 Does becoming a pharmacist really competitive?
 There are people who are saying that there are not many who needs a pharmacist.

-Asked by Fran almost 6 years ago
+Asked by Fran over 6 years ago

 Is relent a narrow therapeutic drug?
 Expiry date mentioned on it is September 2013.
 Can I use it?